Statistical Machine Learning

 \[ \hat{f}(\dot{\mathbf{x}}) = c_1 \iff P(Y=c_1|\mathbf{x}=\dot{\mathbf{x}}) \ge \frac{1}{2} \]

-• Observation: In binary classification, it’s common to denote classes in \(\mathcal{C}\) as 0 and 1.
+• Observation: In binary classification, it is common to denote classes in \(\mathcal{C}\) as 0 and 1.
 This is arbitrary and doesn’t imply an ordering.

 Model Selection

-• The following theorem shows this procedure likely returns the best model in \(\mathcal{G}\).
+• The following theorem provides a theoretical guarantee that this procedure likely returns a model close to the best available in \(\mathcal{G}\).

 Model Selection Guarantee